Ed's AV Handbook.com

 2. Audio Preamp/AV Preamp Processor

 'It' exists in many forms: the audio preamp, the AV preamp/processor (pre/pro), the preamp stage in a stereo receiver or integrated amplifier, the pre/pro in an AV receiver, and the video switching/processing in a television, video monitor, or projector.
 In each case,

 Sources enter via its dedicated (generally rear) input jacks.
 A knob or row of buttons on its front panel or remote control selects the connected source.

 Another knob (or knobs) and/or set of buttons selects the desired manipulation of the source.
 Manipulating choices include volume, tone or equalization, digital or analog, stereo or mono, Dolby or DTS, video decoding, etc.

 The selected source is then directed to its output in route to the input of an amplifier or video display.

 Many receivers and AV pre/pros have eliminated the phono preamp stage.
 If a turntable is in play, then a phono preamp must be added as a separate component at the input of the preamp.
 The phono preamp amplifies the low output voltage of a phono cartridge to a level consistent with other audio sources.
 In addition, the phono preamp provides mandatory LP RIAA decode equalization.

 The audio amplifier is the horsepower of an audio system.
 It is fed at its input by the preamp.
 It amplifies the audio signal in route to the amplifier’s speaker output terminals.

 A video amplifier is integrated with the video processing of a television, video monitor, or projector.
-It boosts and prepares a selected source's signal for the last sequence step.
+It boosts and prepares a selected video source signal for the decoding processing sequence steps.